killermosi/OXC-ModPortal/_internal/v1.0.0/specifications/03-ModManagement.md

 **Notes**:

+* The storage directory mirrors the retrieval URL, so that the cache directory can be set to a directory named `mod-image` and placed in the application's `public` directory.
+That way, the web server can directly serve the cached images without having to boot up the portal application for existing images.
 * For a non-existent mod slug, unsupported width/height, or unknown image name, the response will be empty and will have a `404` response code.
 * The additional images will created when first requested, and then served from storage when requested again.